marklogic-community/pipes/_pages/how-to-use.md

 ![](../images/how-to-use/adding-entity-block.gif)

 <a name="source-blocks"></a>
-### Create source blocks
+### Source block

-Now, we need to map some source into our Entity block.
-We'll do that by creating a Source block that captures part of the data we will use to map the _Customer_ block.
+We nwanted to map some source data into our Entity block.
+We'll do that by creating a Source block.
+Source blocks capture parts of the data and we will use it as input for the  _Customer_ block.

 - In the upper-left corner, click on the "Setting and Block Creation button"
 - Click on the "SOURCE BLOCKS" tab